 - Gift aid includes grants and scholarships.
 Grants, which colleges usually award based on financial need, reduce your college bill dollar for dollar.
 Scholarships and merit aid, which colleges award based on a wide range of criteria, also reduce your college bill dollar for dollar.

 - Self-help aid includes work-study and loans.
-Work-study is a part-time job, usually on campus.
-Your wages go directly toward your college bill.
-Loans also reduce your college bill, but eventually you must pay the loans back.
+Work-study is a part-time job funded by the federal or state government to help students cover college costs.
+Loans also reduce your college bill, but you must pay the loans back.

 How to Qualify for Financial Aid